-If you are a member of the public wishing to make a complaint, you will need to follow this process:
+If you are a member of the public wishing to raise a concern about a registered social worker, you will need to follow this process:

 - The Social Workers Registration Board’s Code of Conduct sets out the professional standards social workers are expected to meet and may be measured against.